 10. Peppermint Oil

-Peppermint oil works as a good ant repellant as it interferes into the ants’ communications through pheromone markings.
+Peppermint oil works as a good natural ant repellant as it interferes into the ants’ communications through pheromone markings.
 You can mix the peppermint oil with water and essential oils, and put it into a spray bottle.
-You must spray the mixture through the window sills and door frames (29).
+Spray the mixture through the window sills and door frames (29).

 12. Diatomaceous Earth

 Diatomaceous Earth, also termed as DE, is the fossilized remains of the aquatic microorganism called as phytoplankton.
 It is harmless to larger animals but brings death to insect pests such as ants.
-It kills ants because it sticks to their exoskeleton.
+This natural remedy kills ants because it sticks to their exoskeleton.
 DE makes tiny microscopic holes in the exoskeleton of ants which leads to dehydration and death.
-DE is harmless to humans and pets, so you can easily sprinkle it anywhere where you see the tract of ants (31, 32).
+It is harmless to humans and pets, so you can easily sprinkle it anywhere where you see the tract of ants (31, 32).

 13. Cucumber Peel

-This is an age-old remedy to get rid of ants.
+This is one of the age-old home remedies to get rid of ants.
 Wherever you see the activity of ants, just peel off a fresh cucumber and place it across the ants.
 Put fresh cucumber peels every day and repeat the process until all ants are gone (33).

 14. Red Chilli Powder